 Our Watch Award

 Our Watch’s national media awards scheme, which is administered by the Walkley Foundation, recognises and rewards exemplary reporting on violence against women, in particular reporting that highlights the causes of violence and what we as a society can do to prevent it.
-The Our Watch Awards are funded by the Australian Government Department of Communications and the Arts.

 Media Diversity Australia Award